Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.74, No.1, pp. 19-36, 2023, DOI:10.32604/cmc.2023.032499

 Abstract The ever-growing available visual data (i.e., uploaded videos and pictures by internet users) has attracted the research community's attention in the computer vision field.
 Therefore, finding efficient solutions to extract knowledge from these sources is imperative.
 Recently, the BlazePose system has been released for skeleton extraction from images oriented to mobile devices.
 With this skeleton graph representation in place, a Spatial-Temporal Graph Convolutional Network can be implemented to predict the action.
-We hypothesize that just by changing the skeleton input data for a different set of joints that offers more information about the action of interest, it is possible to… More >
+We hypothesize that just by changing the skeleton input data for a different set of joints that offers more information about the action of More >

 • Open Access